dominodatalab/SCE_SDTM_TEMPLATE/README.md

 # SCE_SDTM_TEMPLATE

-This repo contains the folder structure to template a study wide SDTM project.
+This repo and corresponding Domino Project contains the folder structure to template a study wide SDTM project.

 # Directory structure